virtuoushub/threaditjs/examples/react/README.md

 As I'm still very interested in Redux, look for a Redux implementation in the near future.

 And I would _absolutely_ welcome a facebook.threaditjs.com example.
-You'd be making, in effect, a pretty daring argument about what the Facebook Contestant looks like, unofficially.
+You'd be making, in effect, a pretty daring argument about what the Facebook Framework looks like, unofficially.
 That's the nice thing about Angular and Ember; they're definite coherent visions of the future of web development.

 For this implementation, however: if we're to buy React's claim that it's just the view layer, we cannot get entangled in this anomie about a unified Facebook design.
 Yes, Redux + React is hot right now.
 Yes, react-router is an accepted addition to the React stack, such as it is.